-As certified by the Employment Relations Board, the bargaining unit includes all graduate students employed by the University as a Graduate Assistant, [e.g. Graduate Teaching Assistant (GTA), Graduate Research Assistant (GRA) (including a combination of GRA and GTA appointments)], at or above the minimum FTE as defined in this agreement, excluding (a) supervisory employees; (b) confidential employees; and (c) managerial employees.
-The University shall not create combined salaried appointments of less than the minimum FTE as defined in this agreement.
+As certified by the Employment Relations Board, the bargaining unit includes all graduate students with Graduate Teaching Assistant (GTA) or Graduate Research Assistant (GRA) appointments, including a combination of GRA and GTA appointments, employed by Oregon State University in a given academic year with a minimum 0.3 FTE appointment(s), until September 2021, when the minimum FTE will become 0.35, and then in September 2022, when the minimum FTE will become 0.38, employed by the University as a Graduate Assistant, [e.g. Graduate Teaching Assistant (GTA), Graduate Research Assistant (GRA) (including a combination of GRA and GTA appointments)], at or above the minimum FTE as defined in this agreement, excluding (a) supervisory employees; (b) confidential employees; and (c) managerial employees.
+The University shall not create combined salaried appointments of less than 0.35 FTE after September 2021, and less than .38 FTE after September 2022 the minimum FTE as defined in this agreement.
 Employees included in the bargaining unit, as defined here, are hereinafter referred to as Graduate Employees in this agreement.